Health and Disability Commissioner

 - Call 111 or take them to the emergency department ('A&E') at your nearest hospital.

 - Phone your nearest hospital, or your district health board’s psychiatric emergency service or mental health crisis assessment team.
-(Look in the green section at the front of the White Pages.
-There is also a list of personal help services right at the front of the book).
+There is also a list of personal help services at the front of the White Pages.

 - Remain with them until support arrives.